ugurhanuslu/api/README.md

-#Beymen Automation Test Project used tools: Java, Maven, JUnit, Log4j
+#Trello API Automation Test Project used tools: Java, Rest Assured, Maven, JUnit, Log4j

 I used Java and JUnit for my test scripts, maven for building and Log4j for logging.